 Secure Score is a security analytics tool offered exclusively by Office 365.
 This tool determines your security score by looking at your Office 365 settings and activities and comparing them to an established baseline.

 The closer your settings and activities align with these predetermined best practices, the better your score will be.
-For more information about this tool, and how to use it to improve your security, check out Office 365 Secure Score.

 Use multi-factor authentication